 Our tears, produced by glands found in the mucous membrane lining our eyelids, are actually different layered components.
-The main component is a water-like layer that keeps the surface of the eye moist.
+The key component is a water-like layer that keeps the surface of the eye moist.
 A second layer made of mucus helps the water layer stabilize and adhere to the eye.
 The third layer is oily and prevents the water layer from evaporating.
 Together, these three layers form a unique tear formula, comforting our eyes with moisture and lubrication throughout the day and night.

 During times of emotional stress and irritation, our eyes produce a different tear.
 This water-like tear flushes out irritants in the eye, yet it has very limited lubricating ability.
 Unfortunately, it is a natural reflex for the eye to call upon this watery tear when it detects dryness.